Efficient infrastructure operation and seamless fleet integration: Charging Rights Management and Policy Control

 The distribution problem - to be solved in a challenging market environment

-There are also a variety of charging scenarios: From very fast high-power charging en route to intermediate charging at goods distribution centres or in depots, through to slow overnight charging during rest periods.
-There are also special requirements for access systems, manoeuvring areas and parking space monitoring, not least because there is already a shortage of around 400,000 parking spaces for trucks along Europe's transport routes.
+There are also a variety of charging scenarios: From very fast high-power charging en route to intermediate charging at goods distribution centers or in depots, to slow overnight charging during rest periods.
+There are also special requirements for access systems, maneuvering areas and parking space monitoring, not least because there is already a shortage of around 400,000 parking spaces for trucks along Europe's transport routes.

 However, the expansion of network capacities and infrastructure takes a long time and will continue to lag behind the growth in electrified vehicles.
 The ratio of charging points to vehicles continues to rise.

 In addition, the interoperability solutions implemented to date, known as roaming, do not allow for sufficient competition.
 For example, spot market prices cannot be dynamically passed on to end users due to the tariff sovereignty of charging service providers (ESPs).
 The legislator has already created the framework conditions for a so-called pass-through model - i.e. the possibility of separating infrastructure charges from electricity costs and thus allowing more dynamism in the tariff structure.
-This is intended to strengthen the incentivising and steering effect of dynamic prices, i.e. price elasticity.
+This is intended to increase the incentive and control effect of dynamic prices, i.e. price elasticity.

 Our solution: Charging Rights Management